mcrovero/effect-nextjs/README.md

 #### Less Opinionated

 In the previous version the library was adding too many layers of abstractions, and the scope was too broad.
 Now it is more focused on the core functionality, and less opinionated.
-For example in the previous version it was always decoding input from server actions, that, even though it is a good practice, it should not be responsibility of the library and it is now left to the user to decide how to parse the input, decode params/search params, etc. The library provides helpers to do so, but it is up to the user to decide how to use them.
+For example in the previous version it was always decoding input from server actions, that, even though it is a good practice, it should not be responsibility of the library and it is now left to the user to decide how to parse the input, decode params/search params, etc.

 #### Closer to Next.js APIs